Expert medical and surgical care in Thailand

 • Re-obstruction of the vas deferens over time

 The biggest variable is not surgical risk but fertility outcome.
-Patency (sperm returning) is not the same as pregnancy — partner age, ovarian reserve, and other factors affect the final result.
+Patency (sperm returning) is not the same as pregnancy; partner age, ovarian reserve, and other factors affect the final result.
 A realistic discussion of expected pregnancy rates, not just patency rates, should happen before surgery.

 Is Vasectomy Reversal Safe in Thailand?

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a surgeon who performs microsurgical reversal specifically — not a general urologist who does the occasional case without an operating microscope.
+Choose a surgeon who performs microsurgical reversal specifically, not a general urologist who does the occasional case without an operating microscope.
 Verify that intraoperative sperm assessment is performed as standard.
 Avoid any provider offering reversal without microsurgical technique.

 When Are Alternative Options Better?